fiskaltrust/middleware-demo/simple/C/SOAP/Sign/README.md

 A zero receipt is sent to a specified url and cashbox and the response is printed.

+> _**Note:** If no signatures are returned the CashBox may not yet be activated and you'll need to send a start receipt first.
+For instructions on how to do this please consult our videos about [sending requests to the fiskaltrust.Service](https://www.youtube.com/playlist?list=PL9QFfhi6nFj94kZBTxxL3kyar2Q7yTejU)_

 This example can be used as a starting point to implement the [fiskaltrust.Interface](https://github.com/fiskaltrust/interface-doc).

 # Requirements